 Reload to apply new restrictions.

 # systemctl reload postfix

 Watching the mail log, it seems most connections are kicked by the helo_restrictions with non-FQDN hostname.
 Even the restrictions above are not enough, there are more powerful restrictions such as reject_unknown_helo_hostname or reject_unverified_sender.
-The reason why I don't use them is the side effects that may kick out the valid servers.
+The reason why I don't use them is the side effects that may kick out the legitimate emails.

 By narrowing the spam emails as much as possible at the entrance, the content filters later will require fewer loads.